 The Path to Wellness Starts Here

-Our young adult residents participate in a host of innovative family, group and individual therapy sessions, along with critical life-skills classes that help them chart the course that successfully transitions them into independence.
-From planning and maintaining a personal schedule to decision-making, conflict resolution and money management, individuals learn to balance these valuable core living competencies while completing their high school education, seeking employment or enrolling in college or workforce training.
+Our young adult residents participate in a host of innovative family, group, and individual therapy sessions, along with critical life-skills classes that help them chart the course that successfully transitions them into independent living.
+From planning and maintaining a personal schedule to decision-making, conflict resolution, and money management, individuals learn to balance these valuable core living competencies while completing their high school diploma, seeking employment, or enrolling in college or workforce training.
 Learning and then incorporating therapeutic lifestyle choices to set the stage for success is vital for mental and physical wellness.

-Residents work closely with our team of compassionate professionals to find a balance between physical health and fitness, environment, daily responsibilities, relationships, self-esteem and values.
-One of the advantages of our small program size is our ability to quickly develop goals, adapt structure and respond to both growth and struggle.
-Our young-adult residents are also provided with vocational-training and employment opportunities or higher-education choices through one of our four local colleges.
+Young adults work closely with our team of compassionate professionals to find a balance between physical health and fitness, environment, daily responsibilities, relationships, self-esteem, and values.
+One of the advantages of our small program size is our ability to quickly develop goals, adapt the structure, and respond to both growth and struggle.
+Our young-adult residents are also provided with vocational training and employment opportunities or higher-education choices through one of our four local colleges.

 Innercept offers additional young-adult support services for every step of their journey.
-The Stabilization portion of the program provides concentrated support during particularly challenging times, while our Ingage programs offer guidance as they take the next steps into living independently.
+Our Stabilization program provides concentrated support during particularly challenging times, while our Ingage programs offer guidance as they take the next steps into living independently.

 What We Treat

-Our diverse team of highly skilled professionals specializes in identifying and treating a wide range of complex issues, including:
+Our diverse team of highly skilled professionals specializes in identifying and treating a wide range of complex mental health issues, including:

 - Executive functioning issues